All cross curricular work is underpinned by aspects of the

 subjects.
 Children are required to develop research skills through carefully planned and implemented activities where

 the teacher becomes a learning partner with the child.
-Children's own questions, ideas and outcomes are valued
+The child's own questions, ideas and outcomes are valued

 to enable personalised learning to take place.
 See learning for the 21st century.